liferay/liferay-central-test-2/modules/sdk/gradle-plugins-node/README.markdown

 ### DownloadNodeTask

-The purpose of these task is to download and unpack a Node.js distribution.
+The purpose of this task is to download and unpack a Node.js distribution.

 #### Task Properties